 In accordance with the requirements of the Exchange Act, the Registrant caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.

-Cryoport, Inc.
+Cryopo yoport, Inc.

-Dated: May 3, 2018
+Dated: November 8, 2018

-By: /s/Jerrell W. Shelton

-Jerrell W. Shelton
+By: /s/ Jerrell W. Shelton

-Chief Executive Officer
+Jerrell W. Shelton Chief Executive Officer

-Dated: May 3, 2018
+Dated: November 8, 2018

 By: /s/ Robert S. Stefanovich

-Robert S. Stefanovich

-Chief Financial Officer
+Robert S. Stefanovich Chief Financial Officer

+34